- How Sleep Works

 The Nectar is our Best Value pick because its price-point is more than $250 below that of the average memory foam mattress.
 Customers may test out the mattress for 365 nights and still receive a refund if they decide to return it; this is one of the longest sleep trials available anywhere.

-Like other Saatva mattresses, the Loom & Leaf qualifies for free White Glove delivery within the contiguous U.S. This service includes in-home mattress assembly and old mattress removal; most competing manufacturers will charge purchasers at least $100 for this service on top of the product price.
-The mattress is also backed by a 120-night sleep trial and a 15-year warranty.
+The Loom & Leaf – like other Saatva mattresses – qualifies for free White Glove delivery in the contiguous U.S. and Canada.
+This service includes in-home assembly and old mattress removal.
+The mattress is also backed by a 120-night sleep trial and a 15-year warranty, both of which are considered longer than average.

 Body weight plays a significant role in our experience with different mattress types and models.
 This is particularly true with individuals who weigh 230 pounds or more, since people with above-average weights often require certain mattress conditions and qualities in order to feel comfortably and properly supported while sleeping.
 Important considerations for heavier sleepers include mattress thickness, firmness, density, and temperature, as well as personal factors like sleep position.